 Is there Envirothon beyond Massachusetts?

 The overall first-place Massachusetts team has the opportunity to represent the state in a competition held each summer that draws winning teams from states and provinces all across the continent (see http://www.envirothon.org/), sponsored by the non-profit National Conservation Foundation (“NCF”).
-The NCF Envirothon is scheduled for July 22 – 26, 2018 in Pocatello, Idaho. http://www.envirothon.org
+The NCF Envirothon is scheduled for July 26 – August 1, 2020 at the University of Nebraska in Lincoln. http://www.envirothon.org

 These awards are optional and noncompetitive.
 They recognize teams that have met a high standard in their community research and have taken what they learned and applied it in service to their community.